-This is one of the many DVDs that Amazon recommended to me, and which I added to my wishlist a while ago, based on the blurb and reviews.
+This is one of the many DVDs that Amazon recommended to me.
+I added it to my wishlist a while ago, based on the blurb and reviews.
 Inevitably different films appeal to different people, and I thought that ‘All Roads Lead to Rome’ sounded like an interesting storyline, rather different from the typical rom-com.
 I was given it for my recent birthday, and last night we decided to watch it.

 A lot of the storyline is far-fetched, with a lengthy car chase around the Italian countryside, various near misses, apparent disasters… and then perfect timing towards the climax.
 But that doesn’t matter; it’s more comedy than romance, and while we didn’t laugh aloud, there were some quite amusing sections.
 Summer is excellent in her role as an uncommunicative teenager, and quickly bonds with Carmen despite their distance in age and rather different circumstances.